swordow/react-scroll-box/README.md

 - Scroll boxes can be nested.
 - Custom viewports can be used (ex. `textarea`).
 - Conditionally unwrap scroll box to scroll its content along with page.
 This can even be done using a media query!
 - LESS styles with a mixin to simplify coloring.
 - Lots of other properties to customize scrolling behavior.
+- Scrollbar size represents ratio of content and viewport sizes.
+- Custom easing function can be specified for every `scrollTo` and `scrollBy` invocation.

 ## Contents